itjuba/SketchyPad/README.md

 # SketchyPad

+A skribbl clone , built with Elixir phoenix & JQuery

-- Version 1.0 has the following features :
+Version 1.0 has the following features :

 --> Multiple rooms